-Basis of Primary Secondary Data Difference Data Secondary data are not original, i.e.., Primary data are original i.e., Originality they are already in existence and collected first time. are used by the investigator.
-Secondary data are in the from of finished product.
+Basis of Primary Secondary Data Difference Data Secondary data are not original, i.e.., Primary data are original i.e., Originality they are already in existence and collected first time. are used by the investigator. finished product.
 They have passed through statistical methods.
-Organisation Primary data are according to the Secondary data are collected for Purpose object of investigation and are used some other purpose and are without correction. corrected before use.
-Secondary data are easily available Expenditure require large sum, energy and time. or unpublished).
+Secondary data are collected for Primary data are according to the Purpose object of investigation and are used some other purpose and are without correction. corrected before use.
+Secondary data are easily available from secondary sources (published Expenditure require large sum, energy and time. or unpublished).
 Precautions